razie/razpub/README.txt

 Two things I'm investigating are drawing and streaming.

 Drawing - basically any code anywhere will draw something.
-If it doesn't, the objects it uses could be seen by someone somewhere, be it a web page, AJAX, SVG, Eclipse, SWING ... god knows what.
+Even if it doesn't, the objects it uses could be seen by someone somewhere, be it a web page, AJAX, SVG, Eclipse, SWING ... god knows what.
 So, here's a simple and generic drawing framework.

-Streaming - instead of hardcoding the communication protocols throughout the code, I'm trying to abstract the basics of a communications framework.
+Streaming - instead of hard-coding the communication protocols throughout the code, I'm trying to abstract the basics of a communications framework.